xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 ---
 # Introductions

-Please tell us a bit about yourself and your experience with AI tech.
+Tell us a bit about yourself and your experience with AI tech.

 - Generative AI
 - Vision models